 Fiji is world famous for its perfect white sandy beaches and crystal clear turquoise waters.
 However, its rugged emerald green interior with extinct volcanoes and cascading waterfalls is also worth exploring.
 Furthermore, the physical perfection of the islands is only half the story.
 Fiji's relaxed, charming, and gracious people will inspire you as much, if not more than the idyllic sunsets.

-Volunteer Vacations and Voluntourism in Fiji
+Travel and Sightseeing Opportunities in Fiji

 Volunteers in Fiji are spoiled for choice when it comes to travel opportunities in the South Pacific, both on the weekends or after finishing your volunteering placement.
 The island of Viti Levu, where Projects Abroad is based, is great for exploring on weekends.
 There are opportunities for trekking in the dramatic highland interior, remote villages, and regular colorful festivals.
 These will introduce you to the music and customs of traditional Fijian life.

 Explore a little further and join the hunt for the perfect beach.
 The South West of Viti Levu boasts the best of the island's beaches, with incredible scuba diving at the reefs at Nananu-i-Ra or at the Beqa lagoon.
 Or take a boat island hopping through the Mamanucas island chain, north west of Nadi for the ultimate in beach relaxation.
 It would take you months to explore all the islands, but travel through the archipelago has never been more accessible even for those on smaller budgets.
 So if you have the time, pack a hammock and sarong and head to Fiji to do some good in an island paradise.